 2.5.
-The findings of the Noise Specialist Assessment must be written up in a Noise Specialist Report that must contain as a minimum the following information: 2.5.1. details and relevant qualifications and experience of the noise specialist preparing the assessment including a curriculum vitae; Section 1.3 and Appendix B 2.5.2. a signed statement of independence by the specialist; Section 1.3 2.5.3. the duration and date of the site inspection and the relevance of the season and weather conditions to the outcome of the assessment; N/A 2.5.4. a description of the methodology used to undertake the on-site assessment inclusive of the equipment and models used, as relevant, together with results of the noise assessment; Section 5 2.5.5. a map showing the proposed development footprint (including supporting infrastructure) with a 50m buffered development envelope; Section 2.4 2.5.6. confirmation from the specialist that all reasonable measures have been considered, or not, in the micro-siting of the proposed development to minimise disturbance of receptors; Section 7 2.5.7. a substantiated statement from the specialist on the acceptability, or not, of the proposed development and a recommendation on the approval, or not, of the proposed development; Section 9 2.5.8. any conditions to which this statement is subjected; Section 9 2.5.9. the assessment must identify alternative development footprints within the preferred site which would be of a "low" sensitivity as identified by the screening tool and verified through the site sensitivity verification and which were not considered; Section 7 2.5.10. a motivation must be provided if there were development footprints identified as per paragraph 2.5.9. above that were identified as having a "low" noise sensitivity and that were not considered appropriate; N/A 2.5.11. where identified, proposed impact management outcomes, mitigation measures for noise emissions during the construction and commissioning phases that may be of relative short duration, or any monitoring requirements for inclusion in the Environmental Management Programme (EMPr); and Section 7 2.5.12. a description of the assumptions made and any uncertainties or gaps in knowledge or data.
+The findings of the Naise Or statist 2.5.
+The findings of the Noise Specialist Assessment must be written up in a Noise Specialist Report that must contain as a minimum the following information: 2.5.1. details and relevant qualifications and experience of the noise specialist preparing the assessment including a curriculum vitae; Section 1.3 and Appendix B 2.5.2. a signed statement of independence by the specialist; Section 1.3 2.5.3. the duration and date of the site inspection and the relevance of the season and weather conditions to the outcome of the assessment; N/A 2.5.4. a description of the methodology used to undertake the on-site assessment inclusive of the equipment and models used, as relevant, together with results of the noise assessment; Section 5 2.5.5. a map showing the proposed development footprint (including supporting infrastructure) with a 50m buffered development envelope; Section 2.4.2 2.5.6. confirmation from the specialist that all reasonable measures have been considered, or not, in the micro-siting of the proposed development to minimise disturbance of receptors; Section 7 2.5.7. a substantiated statement from the specialist on the acceptability, or not, of the proposed development and a recommendation on the approval, or not, of the proposed development; Section 9 2.5.8. any conditions to which this statement is subjected; Section 9 2.5.9. the assessment must identify alternative development footprints within the preferred site which would be of a "low" sensitivity as identified by the screening tool and verified through the site sensitivity verification and which were not considered; Section 7 2.5.10. a motivation must be provided if there were development footprints identified as per paragraph 2.5.9. above that were identified as having a "low" noise sensitivity and that were not considered appropriate; N/A 2.5.11. where identified, proposed impact management outcomes, mitigation measures for noise emissions during the construction and commissioning phases that may be of relative short duration, or any monitoring requirements for inclusion in the Environmental Management Programme (EMPr); and Section 7 2.5.12. a description of the assumptions made and any uncertainties or gaps in knowledge or data.
 Section 6

-2.7.
+2.6.
+The findings of the Noise Specialist Assessment must be incorporated into the Basic Assessment Report or the Environmental Impact Assessment Report including the mitigation and monitoring measures as identified for inclusion in the EMPr.
+To be completed by Enviromental Assessment Practitioner 2.7.
 A signed copy of the specialist assessment must be appended to the Basic Assessment Report or Environmental Impact Assessment Report.

-To be completed by Environmental Assessment Practitioner

-To be completed by Environmental Assessment Practitioner
+To be completed by Enviromental Assessment Practitioner